Quintón Christina

-Quintón Christina (born 3 May 1995) is a Curaçaoan footballer who plays as a midfielder for Partizán Bardejov of 2. liga.
+Quintón Christopher Edson Christina (born 3 May 1995) is a footballer who plays as a midfielder for CVV Willemstad.
+Born in Curaçao, he represented for the Sint Maarten national team.

 Club career

 Christina has played for Jong Holland of the Curaçao League, the top football league in Curaçao, since 2011.
 In 2012, Christina was given a 10-day trial with Zwolle of the Eredivisie, the highest level of football in the Netherlands.

 In December 2013, it was announced that Christina was one of 23 top young Caribbean prospects to be invited to the inaugural MLS Caribbean Combine, a joint venture between Major League Soccer and the Caribbean Football Union with the objective of providing the young players with an opportunity to play in front of MLS scouts.
 Following the 3-day event, Christina was one of only two players selected to participate in the MLS Combine from 10-14 of January in Fort Lauderdale, Florida, along with Stefano Rijssel of Suriname.